 It’s a sad fact, but brokers don’t always act in your best interest.
 And there is nothing that requires them to.
 It may be hard to believe but brokers, investment specialists, insurance agents, some financial advisors, and other professionals that you trust with your money aren’t always required to act in your best interests.

 Suitable vs. fiduciary standard.
 Brokers are required to recommend “acceptable” or “suitable” investments, but “suitable” doesn’t mean the best performing stock or investment, just that it is an appropriate investment.
 As a result, some brokers recommend investments with higher commissions.
 Registered investment advisors, however, are required to follow a fiduciary standard, which means they must put your interests before their interests.
 An example would be choosing the fund with the lower expense ratio.
-(Read more about this as it applies to financial reform).

 Should investment professionals be required by law to act in your best interests?